solrphp/solarium-bundle/docs/source/overview.rst

 | now you can configure your bundle under the ``solrphp_solarium`` key.
 | for now, configure at least one endpoint and client.

+| the :doc:`getting_started` provides some information on how to get up and running quickly
 | the :doc:`reference/configuration` section describes most configuration options.

 license